Praagya007/Learning-JS/JS day 3/notes.md

 Only the var is hoisted (as undefined), not the function body.

 </details>

 <details> <summary>🔹 Type Coercion</summary> <br>

 Implicit Coercion
 JavaScript automatically converts types:

 '5' + 1     // "51" → string
 '5' - 1     // 4    → number
 true + 1    // 2

 Explicit Coercion
 You convert it manually:

 Number("10")  // 10
 String(123)   // "123"

 </details>
 <details> <summary>🔹 Truthy & Falsy Values</summary> <br>

-Falsy Values behave like false in conditions:
+Falsy values behave like false in conditions:

 0